 Tip 4: Apply the Alternate Interior Angles Theorem

 Remember the Alternate Interior Angles Theorem: if the two lines cut by the transversal are parallel, then the alternate interior angles are congruent.
-This theorem is a powerful tool for solving problems involving parallel lines and angles.
+Also, this theorem is a powerful tool for solving problems involving parallel lines and angles.
 If you know that two lines are parallel, you can immediately conclude that their alternate interior angles are equal in measure.

 Tip 5: Practice, Practice, Practice